Wulf-Steppen/OCI-Instance-Tool/README.md

 # A Tale of Two Wheels
 ## A Perfectly Good Wheel
 Oracle's cloud offers a really enticing free tier of virtual machine options that boast a mighty *up to* 4 OCPU's and 24 GBs of cloud hosted resources.
 The difficulty is, these free tier VM's are hard to come by and while Oracle regularly adds more, they never announce before hand.
-So, claiming these resources when they come avalible can feel like winning the lottery and submitting these requests manually is an absolute chore.
+So, claiming these resources when they come available can feel like winning the lottery and submitting these requests manually is an absolute chore.

-While scouring the web for solutions to this problem I can accross chacuavip10's [oci_auto](https://github.com/chacuavip10/oci_auto).
-This great little tool, with a little setup, lets you grab a curl command from your browsers netwrok tools and automatically submits new instance requests on your behalf on an interval.
-Whle this tool totally suffices and accomplishes what I was looking for, it had a few security flaws I had a hard time with.
+While scouring the web for solutions to this problem I can across chacuavip10's [oci_auto](https://github.com/chacuavip10/oci_auto).
+This great little tool, with a little setup, lets you grab a curl command from your browsers network tools and automatically submits new instance requests on your behalf on an interval.
+While this tool totally suffices and accomplishes what I was looking for, it had a few security flaws I had a hard time with.
 Mainly, the script stores things like file paths, ssh keys, and other sensitive information in the script and requires the user to edit the source code itself with these parameters.

 In addition, you had to manually pull instance parameters from the curl command.
 Again, great tool and totally suffices, but I'm like reeeeeally lazy when it comes to this stuff so I set out to improve on this concept and reduce the number of steps.